awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.KMSCreatePolicy.md

 }
 ```

-You can use the following steps to create an IAM policy that provides the minimum required permissions for Aurora to access AWS KMS CMKs on your behalf\.
+You can use the following steps to create an IAM policy that provides the minimum required permissions for Aurora to access KMS keys on your behalf\.

-**To create an IAM policy to grant access to your AWS KMS CMKs**
+**To create an IAM policy to grant access to your KMS keys**

 1. Open the [IAM console](https://console.aws.amazon.com/iam/home?#home)\.